-The "Virgin" and "O2" brands are not owned by us and the activities of the Virgin Group, O2 Worldwide Limited and other licensees of either brand (whether operating in the same industry or in other industries) could have a material adverse effect on the goodwill of customers towards us as a licensee.
+The "Virgin" and "O2" brands are not owned by us and the activities of the Virgin Group, O2 Worldwide Limited and other licencees of either brand (whether operating in the same industry or in other industries) could have a material adverse effect on the goodwill of customers towards us as a licencee.
 The "Virgin" and "O2" brands are integral to our corporate identity.
-We do not own these brands and use them under licenses from third parties.
+We do not own these brands and use them under licences from a third party and a related party, respectively.
 We are also reliant on the general goodwill of consumers towards such brands.

-The "Virgin" brand licenses from Virgin Enterprises Limited can be terminated in certain circumstances.
-For example, Virgin Enterprises Limited can terminate the license, after providing us with an opportunity to cure, (i) if we or any of our affiliates commit persistent and material breaches or a flagrant and material breach of the licenses, (ii) if Virgin Enterprises Limited has reasonable grounds to believe that the use (or lack of use) of the licensed trademarks by us has been or is likely to result in a long-term and material diminution in the value of the "Virgin" brand, or (iii) if a third-party who is not (or one of whose directors is not) a "fit and proper person," such as a legally disqualified director or a bankrupt entity, acquires "control" of Liberty Global.
+The "Virgin" brand licences from Virgin Enterprises Limited can be terminated in certain circumstances.
+For example, Virgin Enterprises Limited can terminate the licence, after providing us with an opportunity to cure, (i) if we or any of our affiliates commit persistent and material breaches or a flagrant and material breach of the licences, (ii) if Virgin Enterprises Limited has reasonable grounds to believe that the use (or lack of use) of the licensed trademarks by us has been or is likely to result in a long-term and material diminution in the value of the "Virgin" brand, or (iii) if a third-party who is not (or one of whose directors is not) a "fit and proper person," such as a legally disqualified director or a bankrupt entity, acquires "control" of Liberty Global.

 In addition, our O2 business currently markets the vast majority of its products and services under the "O2", "O2 Refresh" and "Priority" brands and related rights (the O2 Brand Rights).
-However, our O2 business does not own the O2 Brand Rights, but rather has a right to use the O2 Brand Rights in the U.K. pursuant to the terms of a license (the O2 Trademark License) between Telefonica UK Limited and O2 Worldwide Limited which is for an indefinite term.
+However, our O2 business does not own the O2 Brand Rights, but rather has a right to use the O2 Brand Rights in the U.K. pursuant to the terms of a licence (the O2 Trademark Licence) between Telefonica UK Limited and O2 Worldwide Limited, a Telefonica subsidiary and related party, which is for an indefinite term.

-The Joint Venture has the right to use the O2 Brand Rights in the U.K. pursuant to the terms of a license (the O2 JV Trademark License) entered into between O2 Worldwide Limited and VMED O2.
-The O2 Trademark License, which entitles the Joint Venture to use the O2 Brand Rights and related intellectual property, has been granted on a royalty-bearing basis, also for an indefinite term.
-The O2 Trademark License and the O2 JV Trademark License may be terminated in certain circumstances, including material non-use for a period of 24 months or material breach.
+VMED O2 has the right to use the O2 Brand Rights in the U.K. pursuant to the terms of a licence (the O2 JV Trademark Licence) entered into between O2 Worldwide Limited and VMED O2.
+The O2 Trademark Licence, which entitles VMED O2 to use the O2 Brand Rights and related intellectual property, has been granted on a royalty-bearing basis, also for an indefinite term.
+The O2 Trademark Licence and the O2 JV Trademark Licence may be terminated in certain circumstances, including material non-use for a period of 24 months or material breach.

-If the Joint Venture was unable to continue to use the O2 Brand Rights or the "Virgin" brand due to a termination of the O2 Trademark License, the O2 JV Trademark License and/or the brand license from Virgin Enterprises Limited for any reason, significant time, effort and resources would be required to establish a new brand identity which could have a material adverse effect on our business and results of operations.
+If VMED O2 was unable to continue to use the O2 Brand Rights or the "Virgin" brand due to a termination of the O2 Trademark Licence, the O2 JV Trademark Licence and/or the brand licence from Virgin Enterprises Limited for any reason, significant time, effort and resources would be required to establish a new brand identity which could have a material adverse effect on our business and results of operations.